Workday/canvas-kit/CREATING_COMPOUND_COMPONENTS.md

 The working example can be found here: https://codesandbox.io/s/configurable-disclosure-model-components-nvhtv

 These components are not fully compliant yet.
 They do not support `ref`, `as`, or extra props as HTML attributes.
 The boilerplate to supporting all this gets very complicated.
 For this reason, a `createComponent` utility function was created to support all this out of the box. `createComponent` takes a default `React.ElementType` which can be an element string like `div` or `button` or a component like `Button`.
-It also takes a config object containing the `displayName`, `Component`, and any `subComponents`.
+It also takes a config object containing the following:
+- `displayName`: This will be the name of the component when shown by the React Dev tools.
+By convention, we make that name be the same as typed in a render function.
+For example `Disclosure.Target` vs `DisclosureTarget`.
+- `Component`: A [forward ref component function](https://reactjs.org/docs/forwarding-refs.html) with an added `Element` property. `Element` is the value passed to the Component's `as` prop.
+It will default to the provided element.
+- `subComponents`: For container components.
+A list of sub components to add to the returned component.
+For example, a sub component called `DisclosureTarget` will be added to the export of `Disclosure` so that the user can import only `Disclosure` and use `Disclosure.Target`. `subComponents` is needed for Typescript because static properties cannot be added to predefined interfaces. `Disclosure.Target = DisclosureTarget` will caused a type error.
+This property allows the `createComponent` factory function to infer the final interface of the returned component.

 Let's convert the Disclosure example to use the `createComponent` utility function to get this extra functionality: